 Creatine is one of the safest and most-researched muscle building supplements around.

-But despite its popularity, many trainees remain confused about the advantages, disadvantages, and side effects from regular use thanks to the amount of misinformation which has been published about it over the years.
+But despite its popularity, many trainees remain confused about the advantages, disadvantages, and potential side effects thanks to the amount of poor information which has been written over the years.

-- Creatine Myth 5: “Creatine Causes Kidney & Liver Damage”
+- Myth 5: “Creatine Causes Kidney & Liver Damage”

-- Creatine Myth 7: “Creatine Is Unsafe For Adolescents”
+- Myth 7: “Creatine Is Unsafe For Adolescents”

-- Creatine Myth 9: “Creatine Is Just For Men”
+- Myth 9: “Creatine Is Just For Men”